-Pediatric Low Birth Weight
+Pediatric Very Low Birth Weight

 Normal weight for a newborn baby is around 5 lbs., 8 oz.
 (2500 grams).
 Below that is generally considered low birth weight.

-What is Pediatric Low Birth Weight?
+What is Pediatric Very Low Birth Weight?

-Low birth weight is not always unhealthy or bad.
+Very low birth weight is not always unhealthy or bad.
 For example, there is a tendency in some families to have small babies.
 A mother who is of small stature or has a small uterus could still have a perfectly healthy baby who weighs less than average.

 During the first two years of growth, most catch up with other normal-weight children.